aweeks3/SISRIS/README.md

 # How can I participate in SISRIS?

+Workshop attendence at either of the conferences is by application to this site: [LINK TO QUALTRIX].
+The SISRIS workshop at the Association of Southeastern Biologists conference will be held **Saturday March 26, 2023**.
+The SISRIS workshop at Botany2023 will be held on **Sunday July 23, 2023**.

-Workshop attendence is by application to this site [LINK TO QUALTRIX].
-Attending the invited symposia is open to all conference participants; links to talks will be posted below.
+Attending the invited symposia at both conferences is open to all conference participants; links to talks will be posted below.
 Inquires about SISRIS may be directed to SISRIS2023[at]gmail[dot]com.

 # Workshops